A Level (Sixth Form)

-The options currently available include Art and Design, Photography, Design & Technology (Product Design), Music, Music Technology, Drama and Theatre Studies, English Literature, French, Spanish, Geography, History, Business, Economics, Philosophy and Ethics, Psychology, Biology, Chemistry, Physics, Mathematics, Further Mathematics and Physical Education at A Level or BTEC.
+The options currently available include Art and Design, Photography, Design Technology (Product Design), ICT, Music, English Literature, French, Spanish, Geography, History, Business, Economics, Philosophy and Ethics, Psychology, Biology, Chemistry, Physics, Mathematics, Further Mathematics and Physical Education.
 German is available for native speakers of this language.

 Option Blocks are created from pupils' lists of preferred subject choices so that as many pupils as possible can be timetabled with their chosen subjects.
 Taught lessons are accompanied by Private Study sessions within which pupils develop the essential skills of research and self-study that they will need at university.